jcardoso13/CloudLiquid/README.md

 In the future, the goal of this repo is to have the necessary filters and tags to be used in Azure,AWS,CGP and On-Prem services.

 This is a lib project so it's not a runnable project.
-It's used by other repos such as Transform-Data-Functions and LiquidConsole.
+It's used by other repos that implement an  Azure Functions, GCP Function,AWS Lambda or a bash interface: LiquidConsole.